Four Beautiful Character Traits in Aging Women

 Women who reach the retirement age, have had much practice in acceptance ("the act of taking or receiving something offered" - Dictionary.com) .
 They accepted job positions which, though not their first choice, helped to develop their work skills.
 They accepted people and situations, recognizing their power to influence results.
 As they age, they extend that spirit of acceptance to the approval of what they have become.
 They love who they are.

 Self-acceptance frees them to pursue another level of living—the level at which fading looks and decreasing physical abilities become reminders of the great odds they have survived.
 They tell stories of struggles, accentuating the successes.
-By accepting that their lives are beautiful, they become part of that beauty.
+They portray that life is beautiful.

 Some people give an ugly impression of old age.
-They wear a constant frown and they curse at their current incapacities.
+They wear constant complaints and they curse at their current incapacities.
 Folks prefer the company of cheerful old ladies who share positive perspectives when they confront the complications of aging.

 Millions of young and old women are inspired by Jenny Joseph’s humorous optimism in her poem beginning, “When I am an old woman I shall wear purple | With a red hat that doesn't go, and doesn't suit me.”
 She decided to start wearing the combination colors immediately, “So people who know me are not too shocked and surprised, | When suddenly I am old and start to wear purple!”